YottaDB/YDBDoc/MessageRecovery/errors.rst

 LCKSCANCELLED
 ------------------

-LCKSCANCELLED, Error on remote node holding locks or zallocates.
-All locks and zallocates cancelled.
+LCKSCANCELLED, Error on remote node holding LOCKs or ZALLOCATEs.
+All LOCKs and ZALLOCATEs cancelled.

 Run Time Error: This indicates that when a YottaDB process encounters a network error that involves a node holding LOCKs and/or ZALLOCATEs, the process attempts to cancel all LOCKs and ZALLOCATEs regardless of their node.